 In 2010, Jimmy formed a band of musicians with similar credits, calling themselves The Hit Men.
 Band members include Lee Shapiro, keyboards/backing vocals, former member and musical director for Frankie Valli and the Four Seasons.
 Lee arranged and performed Frankie’s worldwide #1 hits “Who Loves You,” and Dec. ’63 (Oh What A Night).
 Russ Velazquez, keyboards, percussion, and vocals, who has recorded with Luther Vandross, Michael Bolton, Carole King, Chicago, and Sting, as well as being a four-time Emmy Nominee for his musical compositions for Sesame Street.
 Steve Murphy, drums & vocals who has worked with Alan Parsons, The Turtles, Jack Bruce, Todd Rundgren, Christopher Cross, and Sting.
 And Jeff Ganz, bassist, vocals, who has worked with Johnny Winter, Dr. John, Eddy Money, Lou Reed, Cheap Trick, and Blood Sweat & Tears.
 The Hit Men spent ten years, touring the US & Canada, performing between fifty to seventy dates per year.
 In April 2019, the Hit Men were honored with the first-ever “Road Warrior Award” from the Nashville Musician’s Hall of Fame, “In recognition of their live performances and countless miles traveled sharing their talent and musical genius with music fans worldwide.”

 Sadly, the pandemic closed all theaters and venues in 2020, and The Hit Men decided to call it quits.
-During the downtime caused by COVID-19, Jimmy wrote a memoir, called Behind – Autobiography of a Musical Shape-Shifter, which will be available in late 2021 or early 2022.
+During the downtime caused by COVID-19, Jimmy wrote a memoir, called Behind – Autobiography of a Musical Shape-Shifter, which is available worldwide at all major booksellers.
 See the “Books” menu item on this site!